X-Hax/SonicAdventureBlenderIO/documentation/docs/ui/object/evententry.md

 Disables rendering shadows on root scene event entries.

 ### Unknowns
-These attributes still require extensive research in how they work.
+These attributes still require extensive research on how they work.
 <br/> For all we know, **Unknown 2** on its own enables lighting.